primeqa/primeqa/docs/development.md

   - trainers: main trainer module to train the functionality.
   - metrics: evaluation scripts to add support for different datasets.
   - any other helper functions, utilities might come under a /utils folder inside /oneqa/<functional_folder>/ .
 This is to be done only if the existing common folder structures (as stated above) do not match the purpose of the util functions.
-- In addition to the resspective functional folders, oneqa should have a common folder that hosts functionalities common across all the oneqa contributions such as the base methods in OneQA described next.
+- [ToDo] In addition to the resspective functional folders, oneqa should have a common folder that hosts functionalities common across all the oneqa contributions such as the base methods in OneQA described in the next section.
+- Note: OneQA has some task agnostic folders in its base such as
+  - /docs: contains the documentations (such as this one).
+  - /examples: Sample commands to run each functionality.
+  - /notebooks: Example notebook demonstrating the usage of each functionality.

 ### Base methods in OneQA:
 - class OneQATrainer(transformers.Trainer)  # subclass HF Trainer